Skip to main content

 MD / DO license

-We’re still verifying Oregon Board of Medicine’s MD/DO- specific renewal details.
-The most accurate source is the board itself — search for Oregon Board of Medicine.
+We’re still verifying Oregon Medical Board’s MD/DO- specific renewal details.
+The most accurate source is the board itself — visit Oregon Medical Board.

 Track this credential automatically with Larch’s License tracking.